Find your next mortgage rate. Search the latest rates here!

 Additional fees for property development finance

-There are several costs and fees to consider when applying for property development finance; however, unlike off-the-shelf products, actual fees applied and fee scales are not set in stone but are likely to include some or all of those listed below.
+There are several costs and professional fees to consider when applying for property development finance; however, unlike off-the-shelf products, actual fees applied and fee scales are not set in stone but are likely to include some or all of those listed below.

 Arrangement fees